-The truth of the matter is will eleven distinct countries in the region alone, not to mention dozens of provinces and countless islands, you could spend a decade travelling through the region quite easily.
+The truth of the matter is will eleven distinct countries in the region alone, not to mention dozens of provinces and countless islands, you could spend a decade travelling through the region quite easily and still not see everything.
+In fact I have.
+Two in fact!
 Many travellers go to the other extreme and try to fit as many different places into a short trip as possible.
 Neither extreme is a great idea.

 Obviously you want to spend as long as possible in every country you visit, but when that isn’t practical then on very average terms about a month is a good time to travel around one single country.
 Some countries such as Singapore or Cambodia can take less time (if you want to limit the expense of Singapore or limit a visit to one site only such as Angkor Wat in Cambodia for example), but in general terms anything less than a month per country and you’ll be rushed, and other countries such as Indonesia can demand a lot more time still because of their sheer size.

-You should always incorporate a little time for spontaneity or rest time into your trip as well, and as a strong advocate for slow travel I recommend at least 1 week of free time for every month of travel.
+No matter how long you spend you will have an amazing time, and you should always incorporate a little time for spontaneity or rest time into your trip as well.
+As a strong advocate for slow travel I recommend at least 1 week of free time for every month of travel.

 So lets just say you fly in and out of Bangkok and have three months to travel.
 How about a month in Thailand, a weeks rest and a week visiting Angkor Wat in Cambodia, a month in Vietnam before heading back to Thailand for your last couple of weeks?